 Next to “Loan Type” you will see a column named “Make a Payment”.
 Your federal student loan servicer will be listed, and if you click the link, you will be directed to their website.

 Your federal student loan servicer is the organization that will collect your payments.
-In the meantime, visit their website and create an account with them.
-It would be beneficial to call and speak to one of their representatives to learn about what repayment plans you may qualify for and also how repayment will work.
+In the meantime, visit their website to create an online account and update your contact information with them.
+It would be beneficial to call and speak to one of their loan representatives to learn about what repayment plans you may qualify for and also how repayment will work.

 Public Service Loan Forgiveness (PSLF)